 In this same book of Colossians, Paul refers to the throne of Christ in Colossians 3:1:

 “If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.”
 ESV

 We must keep in mind that Paul was a Jewish believer, and so was Peter, and so was the writer of Hebrews (whom many believe was Paul).
-It’s reasonable that if Christ’s kingdom was what they all previously believed it to be (an earthly kingdom), they would have given some sort of indication of that.
-But they gave us every indication that they now understood Christ’s kingdom to be a spiritual kingdom, where He now reigns over a spiritual Israel, which is the Church.
+It’s reasonable that if Christ’s kingdom was what they all previously believed it to be (an earthly kingdom in this present world), they would have given some sort of indication of that.
+But they gave us every indication that they understood Christ’s kingdom to be a spiritual kingdom, where He now reigns over a spiritual Israel, which is the Church.

 If Paul and Peter still understood the Kingdom of the Messiah to be an earthly kingdom still to come, then why would they not give some hint of that in their writings?
 The absence of such teaching indicates that their previous OT understanding was wrong, that they now understood the OT references to Christ’s kingdom were merely types and shadows of a spiritual kingdom.
 They reveal that Christ’s kingdom is both spiritual and now, which obviously indicates that they had a new understanding of it.